Recovery & Support for Concussion

-Our experts, who treat children at the Concussion Center through Hassenfeld Children’s Hospital of New York, evaluate young athletes and can recommend specific, gradual increases in activity until a person is ready to return to full-contact play.
+Our experts, who treat children at the Concussion Center through Hassenfeld Children’s Hospital at NYU Langone, evaluate young athletes and can recommend specific, gradual increases in activity until a person is ready to return to full-contact play.

 Our doctors also educate coaches, athletic trainers, and parents on the signs and symptoms of concussion in order to promote prevention and the timely identification of head injuries.

 For those with persistent cognitive or physical difficulties, rehabilitation services are available on an outpatient basis at NYU Langone.
 Rusk’s Brain Injury Rehabilitation Program helps people with these types of injuries to improve strength, coordination, balance, endurance, attention, problem solving, and other everyday skills.

 Depending on each person’s needs, this program may include sessions with physical or occupational therapists, speech language pathologists, social workers, vision therapists, or psychologists.
 Therapy may be provided individually or in groups, depending on your needs.

 To treat dizziness or imbalance, your doctor may recommend vestibular therapy, a form of physical therapy that enhances your body’s natural ability to compensate for balance problems.
 Rusk’s Vestibular Rehabilitation Program, the first of its kind in the tri-state area, offers balance retraining through specific exercises as well as sensory organization training, gaze stabilization exercises, and aerobic conditioning.